maiska/qubes-translation-utilz/README.md

 existing how-to-edit-the-documentation.md or as a separate file.
 The first option does not require changing cross-reference linking and wording in other documents, but it is not a clear differentiation either as the second one.
 2. `privacy.rst` with a reference to the privacy policy of RTD at the end of the file.

-## New TODO

-1. style guide for RST documentation

 ## Serve jekyll website locally